Holdover Tenant

 In Maryland, the only way you can evict a tenant is by obtaining a court order.
 Trying to evict a tenant in any other way will automatically fail and the tenant may even sue you for damages.
 The following are examples of eviction tactics that you must not engage in.

 • Evicting a tenant for retaliatory reasons.
-It’d be illegal for you to try to evict the tenant as retaliation for exercising a legally protected right.
+It’d be illegal for you to try to remove the tenant as retaliation for exercising a legally protected right.
 For instance, because of their participation in a tenants’ rights organization, filing a lawsuit against you, or complaining to local authorities about habitability violations.

 • Evicting a tenant because of their race, religion, sex, color, nationality, disability, or familial status.
 Maryland fair housing laws require landlords to treat their tenants fairly and equally regardless of such classes.